 David Greene, a career member of the Senior Foreign Service, assumed responsibilities as Charge d’Affaires at the U.S. Mission to Morocco on January 21, 2021.

 Mr. Greene arrived in Morocco in 2019 and previously served as Charge d’Affaires from August 5, 2019 until January 21, 2020.
 This is his second assignment to Morocco, having also served at the Embassy, including as Political Counselor, from 2011 to 2015.
 During the course of his 24 years with the U.S. Department of State, Mr. Greene has also served in Pakistan, Jordan, Egypt and Vietnam.
 His assignments in Washington include Director of the Office of Egyptian Affairs; Director of the Office of Multilateral Affairs in the Bureau of East Asian and Pacific Affairs; Deputy Director of the Office of Israel and Palestinian Affairs; and liaison for Middle East issues in the State Department’s Bureau of Legislative Affairs.

-Mr. Greene holds a Bachelors in Government from Harvard University, a Masters in International Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a Masters in National Security Strategy from the National War College, where he was a distinguished graduate.
+Mr. Greene holds a bachelor’s degree in Government from Harvard University, a master’s degree in International Law and Diplomacy from the Fletcher School of Law and Diplomacy, and a master’s degree in National Security Strategy from the National War College, where he was a distinguished graduate.
 He speaks Arabic and French.
 Mr. Greene is married and has two daughters.